corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/token-sdk-introduction.md

 * All of the utility methods, subflows and RPC enabled flows have been annotated with @JVMOverloads to ensure the appropriate Java constructors are generated where the source Kotlin constructor contains nullable arguments.
 This ensures a seamless experience when using the Tokens SDK from a Java code base.
 * The `selection` and `money` `.jar` files have been moved into the `workflows` `.jar` file.
 * Upgraded database interaction for compatibility with Corda 4.6 and Corda Enterprise 4.6.

 To upgrade from Tokens SDK V1.1 to V1.2:

+{{< warning >}}
+Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda Enterprise 4.6](./../app-upgrade-notes.md).
+If you have not migrated the schema, the Tokens SDK may not upgrsade correctly.
+{{< /warning >}}

-1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.
+1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.1.

 2. Remove all references to `selection` and `money` `.jar` files from your build function (in many cases, Gradle).
-The functions of these JARS has been moved into `workflows` in V1.2.
+The functions of these JARS has been moved into `workflows` in V1.2.1.

 3. Recompile your CorDapp.